FreeRADIUS/wiki.freeradius.org/radiusd-X.md

      # Loading authorize {...}
      # Loading session {...}
      # Loading post-auth {...}

+In some situations, it tells you where the configuration can be simplified.

      # Skipping contents of 'if' as it is always 'false' -- /opt/fr30x/etc/raddb/sites-enabled/inner-tunnel:335
     } # server inner-tunnel

+### Listen Sections

+After loading all of the virtual servers, it then opens the various network sockets used to read and write packets.

-    radiusd: #### Opening IP addresses and Ports #### listen {
+    radiusd: #### Opening IP addresses and Ports ####

+First, it prints out the configuration for the listen sections.

+    listen {
       	type = "auth"
       	ipaddr = *